onetimesecret/site-policy/onetime-terms-of-service.md

 onetimesecret.com and our licensors, vendors, agents, and/or our content providers retain ownership of all intellectual property rights of any kind related to the Website and Service.
 We reserve all rights that are not expressly granted to you under this Agreement or by law.
 The look and feel of the Website and Service is copyright © onetimesecret.com.
 All rights reserved.
 You may not duplicate, copy, or reuse any portion of the HTML/CSS, Javascript, or visual design elements or concepts without express written permission from onetimesecret.com.

 #### 2. onetimesecret.com Trademarks and Logos
-If you’d like to use onetimesecret.com’s trademarks, you must follow all of our trademark guidelines, including those on our logos page: https://onetimesecret.com/logos.
+If you'd like to use onetimesecret.com's trademarks, you must follow all of our trademark guidelines, including those on our logos page: https://github.com/onetimesecret/onetimesecret/tree/develop/public/web.

 #### 3. License to onetimesecret.com Policies
 This Agreement is licensed under this [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
-For details, see our [site-policy repository](https://github.com/onetimesecret/site-policy/blob/master/LICENSE.md).
+For details, see our [site-policy repository](https://github.com/onetimesecret/site-policy).

 ### H. API Terms
 **Short version:** *You agree to these Terms of Service, plus this Section H, when using any of onetimesecret.com's APIs (Application Programming Interface), including use of the API through a third party product that accesses onetimesecret.com.*